-If you are interested in purchasing one of our puppies, please fill out the questionnaire below to help us to get to know you better, for it is very important to us that each puppy goes to a wonderful family.
+If you are interested in purchasing one of our puppies, we require you to fill out the questionnaire below to help us to get to know you better, for it is very important to us that each puppy goes to a wonderful family.
 After we have read over your questionnaire, and approve you and your family for one of our beloved pups, we will contact you.
 If, we don’t contact you, we wish you the very best but at this time feel that it just wouldn’t be a great fit for one of our beloved pups.
 Thank you for taking the time to do so and we wish you a blessed day!

 Below are some of the questions that we feel are important when helping one to choose the right puppy for themselves and family.
 For we strongly believe, and hope that you will agree, that the puppy’s welfare should always come first.
 We have also included information that we hope will help while reading through these questions or for anyone who is looking for their new bundle of joy.